Bottom Fish Conservation at ECM Ford Species

 A boat angling competition that prizes bottom fish conservation?
 You don’t see that very often – if at all.
 In South Africa, there are a few game- and billfish comps that function on catch and release, but little to no bottom fish ones.

-That’s where the Eastern Cape Motors (ECM) Ford Species Challenge, hosted at the Port Elizabeth Deep Sea Angling Club (PEDSAC) 16–18 November 2018, is different.
+That’s where the (Eastern Cape Motors) ECM Species Challenge, hosted at the Port Elizabeth Deep Sea Angling Club (PEDSAC) 14–15 March 2020, is different.
 It’s a two-day comp where 6 out of the 10 (up from 4 last year) of the bottom species on the comp list are mandatory catch, weigh and release.
 A new format of competition that took some smarts, dedication and collaboration with a top SA university to make possible.

 THE FUTURE OF COMPETITIVE BOTTOM FISHING

-“Our ultimate goal is to be 100% catch and release by 2019,” says PEDSAC chairman Richard Donaldson.
+“Our ultimate goal is to be 100% catch and release soon,” says PEDSAC chairman Richard Donaldson.
 “We’ve already worked closely with the experts at Rhodes University’s SAFER Lab to go from 4 mandatory release species in 2017 to releasing 6 in this year’s competition.”